The monotone-light factorization for 2-categories via 2-prorders

 \section{Abstract}

 It is shown that the reflection $2Cat\rightarrow 2Preord$ of the category of all 2-categories into the category of 2-preorders determines a monotone-light factorization system on $2Cat$ and that the light morphisms are precisely the 2-functors faithful on 2-cells with respect to the vertical structure.
-In order to achieve such result it was also proved that the reflection $2Cat\rightarrow 2Preord$ has stable units, a stronger condition than admissibility in categorical Galois theory, and that the 2-functors surjective both on horizontally and on vertically composable triples of 2-cells are the effective descent morphisms in $2Cat$.
+In order to achieve such result it was also proved that the reflection $2Cat\rightarrow 2Preord$ has stable units, a stronger condition than admissibility in categorical Galois theory, and that 2-functors surjective both on horizontally composable triples of vertically composable pairs and on vertically composable triples of horizontally composable pairs of 2-cells are effective descent morphisms in $2Cat$.